-As soon as I came back from the postal academy, I started working.
-The first day, I walked and watched my trainer "John" for a few hours, and than I tried it on my own.
-(Delivering mail, is definitely harder than it looks.)
+As soon as I came back from the postal academy, I started working the next day.
+The first day, I walked and watched my trainer "John" for a few hours, and then I tried it on my own.
+(Delivering mail, is definitely harder then it looks.)
 The second day I was on my own for the morning, with "John" supervising me and than we split up and split the rest of the mail in the afternoon.
-"John" was nice and really talk-a-tive.
+"John" seemed nice and really talk-a-tive.
 He was obsessed with selling on Ebay and Amazon, and he spent hours talking about it.

 The third day, I had a different trainer, "Bob" that showed me how to do mounted routes.
 (Routes where you drive to each mailbox) He was a VERY nice regular.
 Not only with training me, but also later.
 He was one of those regulars that was always willing to help out.

 The fourth day I was on my own.
 "John" was assigned as my mentor.
-And I was told if I had any questions or concerns, or if I ever needed anything, to contact him.
+I was told if I had any questions or concerns, or if I ever needed anything, to contact him.
 On the Forth day I only did a few hours of a route.
 At first I was completely terrified, but as the day went on I got more and more confident.
 The Fifth day I was on the same route and began feeling even more confident.
-The sixth day, I was a terrible walking route.
+The sixth day, I was a one of the worst walking routes.
 I had no idea where I was going, there was construction everywhere.
 It was raining, and I dropped my mail.
 Every confidence in me, crumbled.

 My career as a CCA!